matrix-org/matrix-spec/content/rooms/fragments/v3-handling-redactions.md

 2. The domain of the redaction event's `sender` matches that of the original event's `sender`.

+Note that the first condition holds true even when the `sender` doesn't have a high enough power level to send the type of event that they're redacting.

 If the server would apply a redaction, the redaction event is also sent to clients.
 Otherwise, the server simply waits for a valid partner event to arrive where it can then re-check the above.